devflips/mailcub/README.md

     - receiver (String): The recipient's email address.
     - subject (String): The email subject.
     - html (String): The HTML content of the email.
-    - attachment (String or Array): The file path of a single attachment, or an array of file paths for multiple attachments — e.g., ['path/to/file1', 'path/to/file2', 'path/to/file3'].
+    - attachment (File or Array of files): The single attachment file, or an array of files for multiple attachments — e.g., ['file1', 'file2', 'file3'].

 - secretKey (String): The secret key for authentication.
 You can obtain this key from console.mailcub.com.